 b.
 Mapping out the reaction potential energy diagram of homogeneous and heterogeneous catalytic reactions to understand the mechanism of reactions on surfaces, metal nanoparticles and in solution.

 c.
-Using cost effective recent analytical instruments to measure physical parameters and reveal through these studies new pedagogic approaches that do rely on practical skills, experimentation and experiential learning.
+Using cost effective recent analytical instruments to measure physical parameters and reveal through these studies new pedagogic approaches that do rely on practical skills and experimentation.

-You can find a full record of my publications at various sites.
+You can find a full record of my publications at various sites that are listed below.

-My teaching in chemistry focuses in integrating pedagogic approaches from computing, mathematics, physics, engineering and the UK high-school curriculum into the university-level chemistry curriculum.
+My teaching in chemistry focuses in integrating pedagogic approaches from computing, mathematics, physics, engineering and the UK high-school curriculum with the university-level chemistry curriculum.
 I am confident that making chemistry somewhat more quantitative with the application of geometric models (i.e. sphere-in-contact model) and by applying well established equations from physics and mathematics has a great pedagogic value to students in the natural sciences.
-Also the use of softwares were the students design new materials or the outcome of chemical reactions is a creative approach to chemistry.
+Also the use of softwares were the students design new materials or the outcome of chemical reactions has pedagogic value in chemistry.

-Currently I am teaching at Northeastern University London general chemistry lectures, recitations and practiclas to mobility students from Northeastern University (Boston) and also teaching organic chemistry labs in the spring in addition to general chemistry.
+Currently I am teaching at Northeastern University London general chemistry lectures, recitations and practiclas to mobility students from Northeastern University that is a university in Boston and also teach organic chemistry labs in the spring.